• Skip to primary navigation

 That being said, if you are not staying at an airport hotel that offers free airport shuttle, then there are a couple of easy ways to from your hotel to the airport.

 Uber: Uber is readily available in the Central Valley cities (Heredia, Alajuela, San Jose and Cartago).
-We have been able to call an Uber at 3 AM, 4 AM, 10 PM, 11 PM, at all hours of the day to catch a ride to the airport.
-However make sure you give yourself at least 20-30 minutes to call your Uber since during rush hour, there is a lot of demand and traffic.
-From downtown San Jose, an Uber X costs around 9000 CRC (~$17 USD).
+We have been able to call an Uber at at all hours of the day to catch a ride to the airport.

-Private shuttle: Erase the time of trying to call an Uber by pre-booking a private shuttle at the time of your choice.
+Private shuttle: Book a private shuttle at the time of your choice.
 Your driver will show up right at your designated time, help your group to load the vehicle and whisk you away straight to the airport departures gates.
 As a private shuttle, you won’t be waiting around for anyone else.
-Contact us if you want to book your private airport shuttle.
-For up to 8 passengers plus luggage, the private shuttle costs ~$60 USD.

 For departures, you should arrive at the airport at least 3 hours before your departure time.

-Arriving at San Jose Airport
+Arriving at San Jose International Airport

 One you land at the San Jose International Airport on an international flight, all visitors must go through immigration and customs.
 Remember, immigration is for people, customs is for luggage.

 You will go through immigration first where you need to supply the officer your details such as name, occupation, length of time in Costa Rica, first destination in Costa Rica and date of departure.
 Then you will collect your luggage to go through customs.
+Put EVERYTHING except duty free on the scanners.

 Next to baggage claim 5, there is a Claro SIM card stand in case you need to purchase a Costa Rican prepaid SIM card.
 Open everyday from 5 AM to 9 PM, sometimes 11 PM on weekends.
 There is also one 24/7 duty free store with alcohol.